 Luckily homemade lard is stupid easy to make.

 HOW TO MAKE LARD

 Leaf lard (your butcher will know what this is)

 Step 1: Dice the fat into small pieces or (even better) put it through a grinder.

 Step 2: Place the fat into a slow cooker along with 1/4 cup of water.

 Step 3: Slow cook on low/medium until all the fat has melted.
 If it sticks add a bit more water.
 This will take several hours.

 Step 4: Strain the fat into a jar.
 I don’t like cheesecloth for this because it soaks up too much of the precious lard.
 I prefer a very fine mesh strainer.

 Step 5: Store the lard in your fridge.

 1. Why leaf lard?
-Because it’s the cleanest fat on the pig which has no “piggy” smell or taste once rendered.
+Because it’s the cleanest and softest fat on the pig which has no “piggy” smell or taste once rendered.
+It’s gathered from around the kidneys of the pig.
 Fat from pasture raised pork is the best because you are what you eat.
 And so is the pig.